learn-anything/podcasts/CONTRIBUTING.md

 - Only add podcasts you think are great!
 Feel welcome to remove entries that you think aren't great!
 - Use the following format: `<[Name](link) - Description.`
 - Where the link links to the podcast found on [Overcast](https://overcast.fm).
 - The podcast should be put into its appropriate category.
-Pick the one you think is closest if you are not sure.
+Pick one you think is closest if you are not sure.
 - Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.
 - Check your spelling and grammar.